 If family are cancelling escorts arranged for appointments without the sufficient notice period (72 hours) or if the resident refuses to go to the appointment on the day and the escort arrives for the appointment then the resident will be charged for the service.
-The notice period of 72 hours MUST be adhered to for cancellations and the notification given to Tina in the administration office during office hours.
+The notice period of 72 hours MUST be adhered to for cancellations and the notification given to the administration office during office hours.
 The family can also call the escort company to cancel the appointment within the notice period.
-The family must then notify Kylie in administration of the cancellation within office hours.
+The family must then notify Reception of the cancellation within office hours.